 What makes one specific recipe “the best cake recipe”?
 It is based on a couple of key factors.

 Popularity & Consistency: Year after year Chocolate Cake is rated the most popular by people all over the world.
 There is something magical about a perfectly moist cake that is packed with rich chocolate flavor.
 Not only does it taste amazing, but it often takes us back to the wonderful memories of childhood.

 Now, I know that some people like a sheet cake and some like a layer cake piled high with frosting and some folks just want to enjoy a cake that reminds them of special occasions growing up but that also adheres to their current dietary needs.
-The recipes I am sharing below are all of that!
+The recipe I am sharing below is all of that!
 Perfect every time and beyond delicious.